 Step 2 – Strava Stalking

-If you don’t finish the ride – can’t get a friend or teammates ride file to analyse.
+If you don’t finish the the bunch ride – can’t get a friend or teammates ride file to analyse.
 You have to turn to the greatest cycling spying database of them all.
 Strava.
 Find the ride on Strava as an activity.
 Identify a rider that you know finishes the ride.
 Look for files with real power.
 I was easily able to find local Dallas hero Bret Crosby’s file of the ride.